 4. Get Enough Sleep

 Having regular sleep patterns is one of the most important habits for longevity.
-This not only means getting an adequate amount of sleep, but also going to bed and getting up in the morning at relatively the same times each day.
+This not only means getting an adequate amount of sleep but also going to bed and getting up in the morning at relatively the same times each day.

-In fact, studies have found that getting less than five to seven hours of sleep per night can increase your risk of early death by twelve percent.
+Studies have found that getting less than five to seven hours of sleep per night can increase your risk of early death by twelve percent.
 More, however, is not always better.
 They also found that sleeping more than eight to nine hours per night can decrease your lifespan by nearly forty percent [7].

 5. Reduce Your Stress

 Chronic stress and anxiety can have a profound impact on your life expectancy.
 In fact, women suffering from stress and anxiety are up to two times more likely to die from heart disease, stroke, or lung cancer [8].
+Similarly, men with high levels of stress and anxiety are three times more likely to die prematurely than those with lower levels of stress [9].

 Stress can also indirectly shorten your lifespan by triggering negative behaviors.
 These could include comfort eating, smoking, and not sleeping.
 For this reason, it is important to actively try and reduce the amount of stress in your life.
 Removing unnecessary stressors is a good first step.
 Using relaxation techniques like meditation or yoga, or taking time out for yourself can also help [10].
 Try taking an Epsom salt bath, and soak for 20-30 minutes.